 3.1 The tractor shall be run-in prior to the test, if specified by the manufacturer/applicant.

 3.2 The type and viscosity of the hydraulic fluid shall conform to the specifications supplied by the tractor manufacturer/applicant.
-If it conforms to the relevant Indian Standard (see IS 9466), this shall be stated.
+If it conforms to the relevant standard (see IS 9466), this shall be stated.

 3.3 The throttle or governor control lever shall be adjusted to maintain the rated engine speed except where otherwise specified by the manufacturer/applicant.